 We reserve the right to amend this privacy statement.
 The latest version will be available on our website so please check from time to time.
 By continuing to use the website you will be deemed to have accepted any changes.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information as to how the website is being used.

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.aboutcookies.org or www.allaboutcookies.org .

-To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout .
+To opt out of being tracked by Google Analytics across all websites, please visit https://tools.google.com/dlpage/gaoptout for details.